 User pain point

 With Douger app

-We created User Journeys for each User Persona to better understand the steps they go through when interacting with the product.
+I created User Journeys for each User Persona to better understand the steps they go through when interacting with the product.
 The journey starts with opening the app and looking for a dog walker and ends with booking a dog walker.

-We developed an app map to solidify the organization of screens within the app.
+I developed an app map to solidify the organization of screens within the app.

 Using the research findings, sitemap, and developed persona, I was then able to chart a user flow.
 The flow below shows several main paths for a use:

 We started to make low fi-wireframes in Marvel.
 This enabled us to visualize the early designs more concretely, see how the interactions flowed, and to be able to have users test it out.
 After receiving feedback and implementing some changes to the wireframes, we moved on to the visual design phase.

 A design system is a collection of frequently used elements (buttons, input fields, colors, typography, etc.).
 I always start building the system after a couple of screens are ready from the visual design.
 Design systems are a huge time saver, both on the design and the development side of things.
 Creating designs is much faster with a design system, and we can maintain consistency even if the application has hundreds or thousands of screens with ease.
 Design systems significantly reduce development time.

 Keeping in mind that the app should be fun and energetic, I designed a clean and modern interface with subtle pops of color in the UI elements.